jbounds101/NorthQuad-Website/README.txt

 The backend API is hosted on localhost:5000
 The frontend client is connected on localhost:4200

-All of the relevant data for logins is stored inside backend/src/data.ts
+All of the relevant data for logins are stored inside backend/src/data.ts